Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 Sensory Crash Pad Activities: Sensory Disorder

-We’ve talked about the benefits of having a crash pad in your home.
+We’ve talked about the benefits of having a sensory crash pad in your home.
 Now it’s time to talk about what activities your child can do with a crash pad.
-Remember, the importance of having a crash pad at home is to help your children build their motor planning skills, which leads to better focus and attention in the classroom so our goal is to continue prepping our kids for higher learning.
+Remember, the importance of having a sensory crash pad at home is to help your children build their motor planning skills, which leads to better focus and attention in the classroom so our goal is to continue prepping our kids for higher learning.

 Another great activity Linkin shows us is how to use a small home trampoline to crash into the crash pad.
 Kids have many different choices with the trampoline.
 They can run and jump right into the crash pad or they can hop on the trampoline and then dive into the crash pad.
 Let the kids be creative and have fun.

 Activities like these can help calm children, especially if they have anxiety or need that sensory touch to help them concentrate and listen to the teacher in school.
 It also organizes the brain for classroom projects and strengthens their core muscles.